minkeymouse/nowcasting-kr/WORKFLOW.md

 ## Step 9(cursor-agent resume)
 - stage and commit the changes to keep track on them.
 - Only in every 10 iterations, push the submodules to main.

+# EXPERIMENT OUTPUT

+## Tables
+1. Table consisting of dataset details, arima, var, dfm and ddfm params(model and training)
+2. Table consisting of standardized MSE and standardized MAE for (target, model, horizon) pair.
+For instance, (dfm, 1), (dfm, 7), (dfm, 30).
+We have 3 targets, 3 horizons and 4 models so the table will be 36 rows.
+3. Table consisting of dfm and ddfm backtest results for year 2024~2025 each month.
+Train with data from 1985 to 2019, nowcast from Jan 2024 to Oct 2025(or any latest).
+By masking unavailable data, make sMSE, sMAE for each month by nowcasting.

+## Images
+1. Plot for 30 months forecasting and actual value in the test dataset for each target.
+This means 3 plots, each plot consist of original series line, arima, var, dfm, ddfm lines.
+This means 5 lines for each plot.
+Make sure x axis is monthly time stamp and y axis is target series.
+Make sure x axis has total 60 months which on the left, original series values so only one line and after the cutoff, 5 lines.
+2. Plot for accuracy heatmap of 4 models and 3 targets.
+3. Plot for performance trend with forecasting horizon.